Volue-Public/energy-mesh-python/docs/source/mesh_modelling.rst

 * objects and object definitions
 * attributes and attribute definitions

-From high-level view there are model definitions that consist of one or more object definitions.
-Each object definition consists of one or more attribute definitions.
+Model definition contains one or more object definitions.
+Each object definition contains one or more attribute definitions.
 The definitions serve as *blueprints* and can be instantiated.
 Instances of the definitions are just called: models, objects and attributes.

 For example we could have a model definition called *EnergySystem* that has object definition called *PowerPlant* that has two attribute definitions: